Exterminate All the Brutes (book): Publication history

 The book was first published by Bonnier in Swedish in 1992 as Utrota varenda jävel.

 The first English translation, using Conrad's original English phrase "Exterminate all the brutes" as its title, was published in New York by New Press in 1996.

 The book has been translated into Finnish, Danish, Norwegian, Spanish, French, German, Italian, Korean, Portuguese, Croatian, Russian, Polish, Kurdish and English.

 Legacy

 Lindqvist's book Exterminate all the Brutes is included in Jan Gradvall's 2009 Tusen svenska klassiker ("A Thousand Swedish Classics").

-Lindqvist continued to examine the history of racism and genocide in the books The Skull Measurer's Mistake (Antirasister: människor och argument i kampen mot rasismen, 1996), A History of Bombing (Nu dog du: bombernas århundrade, 2001), Terra Nullius (2007), and Intent to Destroy (Avsikt att förinta, 2008).
+Lindqvist continued to examine the history of colonial racism and genocide in the books The Skull Measurer's Mistake (Antirasister: människor och argument i kampen mot rasismen, 1996), A History of Bombing (Nu dog du: bombernas århundrade, 2001), Terra Nullius (2007), and Intent to Destroy (Avsikt att förinta, 2008).

 Dramatizations of the content have been performed on stage in Sweden and France.
 In the spring of 2020, it was announced that the filmmaker Raoul Peck based a documentary series for HBO – about the history of European colonialism – on, among other things, Lindqvist's book.
-The award-winning series is eponymous with the book "Exterminate All the Brutes".
+The award-winning television series "Exterminate All the Brutes" is eponymous with the book.
 Lindqvist appears as himself in the series cast.